MiguelASCorreia/ProtoCollectorFramework/README.md

  ## Abstract configuration files
- The abstracts are a way of synthesize all the information of one field visit into an object.
-The information can be divided into two groups, the data that the app stores in the database and the data that it can be computed given methods and their arguments.
-Therefore, the configuration file contains flags that can be turn on/off, depending on the needs of the project and it's possible to associate external methods present in the project where the framework is placed to add the returned values to the abstract object.
+ The abstracts are used to synthesize the information of one field visit into an object.
+It can be divided into two groups, the data that the application stores in the database and the data that can be computed given methods and their respective arguments.
+Therefore, the configuration file contains flags that can be turned on or off, depending on the needs of the project and it is possible to associate external methods present in the project where the framework is placed to add the returned values to the abstract object.
 This file must respect the following template.
 ```json
 {
    "Flags":{